 Street Trading Opportunities

-If anyone is interested in applying to trade at any of the above events they should complete the licence application form below and return it along with the fee of £100 and all relevant certificates to address below by Monday 5th November.
-The allocation and selection of licences will be carried out using the new policy and full details are outlined in the application form
+If anyone is interested in applying to trade at any of the above events they should complete the Temporary street trading licence application form below and return it along with the fee of £100 and all relevant certificates to address below by 18 October 2019.
+The allocation and selection of licences will be carried out using the Council’s policy and full details are outlined in the application form

 Environmental Health Department